 Nanyang Technological University (NTU) is a research-intensive university ranked among the top 50 universities in the world.
 NTU enrolls more than 30,000 undergraduate and graduate students across its different colleges and schools.
 The Wee Kim Wee School of Communication and Information (SCI) is a leader in journalism and media education in Asia.
 Nanyang Business School (NBS) is a world-class business school accredited by AACSB and EQUIS.
-The School of Humanities and Social Sciences offers courses in several disciplines including economics, psychology, and sociology.
+The School of Humanities and The School of Social Sciences both offer courses in several disciplines including economics, psychology, and sociology.

 More information on NTU is available from the NTU information sheet.

 This program is ideal for a highly-motivated student with a history of very strong academic achievement.
 Students considering this program should also posess a very high degree of independence and flexibility.
 The campus environment at NTU is very different than that of Elon, and students should expect the various offices on campus to function more like those at a large institution with less individual attention.
 Students will be expected to work through various university processes in an independent fashion.
 For instance, students on this program will be expected to make their own way to campus in time for orientation.
 Students will also be required to request approval to enroll in individual courses, and in some cases that approval may not be granted.
-Likewise, students are required to apply to live on-campus and in some cases that application may be declined.
+Likewise, students are required to apply to live on-campus.
 Students on this program must be able to handle some degree of uncertainty.

 Fall semester – early August to early December